Juansero29/SFDScripts/CONTRIBUTING.md

 * Search for existing Issues and PRs before creating your own.
 * For the moment I (juansero29) am the only reviewer.
 I will review your code when I have the time to, mostly on weekends.
 I'll try to do it as quick as possible but I am no machine, so don't hesitate to ping me here or on Discord if it's been too long since your contributions have been there without review.
+* Once your contribution has been reviewed and accepted, a GitHub Action will validate that the code compiles correctly.
+If it does and all the tests pass, then the code will be deployed instantly to the server.
+This means you updates will have gone into production.
+If it doesn't compile, then it will not be merged into master and you will have to commit fixes to your PR in order to fix the failing deployement.
 * If you have noticed a bug or an issue with one of the scripts and no Issue treats it, then please add an Issue **before** submitting the associated PR.
 * If you've never contributed before, see [the first timer's guide in this blog](https://auth0.com/blog/a-first-timers-guide-to-an-open-source-project/) for resources and tips on how to get started.